-Over two-thirds of our energy consumption is attributable to our stores.
-The potential for increasing energy efficiency is therefore particularly significant here, and technical innovations help us to reduce our consumption of resources.
+Points of sale are responsible for more than two thirds of our energy consumption.
+The leverage for greater energy efficiency is particularly great here, and technical innovations help us to save resources.

-Since 2007, all newly built or refurbished stores have been completed in line with the Minergie low-energy standard, resulting in a 20 per cent reduction in electricity requirements and 40 per cent in terms of heat.
-In buildings that we do not own we apply Minergie standards in the context of building technology.
-In total, we now operate more than 350 stores in accordance with the Minergie low-energy standard.
+Since 2007, all our new and upgraded points of sale have satisfied the Minergie standard, meaning that they use 20 percent less electricity and 40 percent less heat.
+For buildings that we do not own, we apply Minergie standards to the building services.
+In total, we operate more than 414 points of sale in accordance with the Minergie standard.

-The refrigeration and freezing of our products requires almost half of the total quantity of electricity consumed in our stores.
-Conventional refrigerants continue to have an extremely significant impact on the climate, which is why we have been using CO2 as a refrigerant in fixed installations at stores since 2010.
-These modern CO2 systems require 25 per cent less electricity, and their impact on the climate is 4,000 times smaller than with conventional refrigerants.
-In addition to this, we use the resulting waste heat from the refrigeration systems for heating our buildings and preheating hot water, reducing our energy consumption even further as a result.
+The refrigeration and freezing of our products account for nearly half of the total electricity consumption of our points of sale.
+Conventional refrigerants still have a very big impact on the climate.
+Therefore, since 2010, we have been using CO2 as a refrigerant at points of sale for permanently installed units.
+These modern CO2 units require a quarter less electricity and their climate impact is 4,000 times less than that of conventional refrigerants.
+Moreover, we use the waste heat created by the refrigeration systems for boiling and for pre-heating hot water, reducing our energy consumption even further.